InternetForIran/InternetForIran/README.md

 ### 4.3 Tor

-In Orbot or Tor Browser, enable `Use Bridges` and select the `Custom Bridges` option, and enter `200.0.0.0:8888` in the `Paste Bridges` section.
+In Orbot or Tor Browser, enable `Use Bridges` and select the `Custom Bridges` option, and enter the bridge line you constructed in section 3.7 in the `Paste Bridges` section.
 You should now be able to connect and use Tor in seconds.